kevinwatson/personal-computing-history-book/000-cover.md

-# Computer Processory History
+# Personal Computing History

-## A History of the Computer Processor
+## A History of Personal Computing

 ### Kevin Watson